mrinmoyxb/Data-Structures-and-Algorithms/C++/Stack/00_READ_STACK.md

 # **Basic Stack Operations:**
 The following are some common operations implemented on the stack:

 * **`push():`** When we insert an element in a stack then the operation is known as a push.
-If the stack is full then the overflow condition occurs.
+If the stack is full then the **`overflow`** condition occurs.
+When we initialize a stack, we set the value of **`top as -1`** to check that the stack is empty.
+When the new element is pushed in a stack, first, the value of the top gets incremented, i.e., **`top=top+1`**, and the element will be placed at the new position of the top.
 * **`pop():`** When we delete an element from the stack, the operation is known as a pop.
 If the stack is empty means that no element exists in the stack, this state is known as an underflow state.
+If we try to delete the element from the empty stack, then the **`underflow`** condition occurs.
+If the stack is not empty, we first access the element which is pointed by the top.
+Once the pop operation is performed, the top is decremented by 1, i.e., **`top=top-1`**.
 * **`isEmpty():`** It determines whether the stack is empty or not.
 * **`isFull():`** It determines whether the stack is full or not.'
 * **`peek():`** It returns the element at the given position.